timplourde/js-components/README.md

 We still have the ``emitter`` public properties exposed on each compoment.

-## Example X: Amplify
+## Example 7: Amplify.js Pub/Sub

-**Amplify.js** is a handy library which offers, among other things, pub/sub.
-It's very simple, you publish messages to *topics* which are received by anything which has subscribed to it.
+[Amplify.js](http://amplifyjs.com/) is another handy library which offers, among other things, pub/sub.
+It's very simple; you publish messages to *topics* which are received by anything which has subscribed to it.
+Each component is now internally publishing and subscribing to amplify internally and our initialization looks like this:

-If you look at the HTML file you'll notice the object construction is clean with no callback registration.

-Inside each component, you'll notice calls like ``amplify.publish`` and ``amplify.subscribe``.

-On the positive side, the JS in the HTML file is clean with no callback registration logic and everything works as expected.
-Also, the callback functions on each subscription no longer need to be public, which decreases the surface area of each component.

-On the negative side, each component is publishing/subscribing to topic which they should not know about.
-This approach is acceptable if you're working on a small project, when you don't expect a lot of change and can agree on standard topic names and message formats.

-However, this isn't good enough for us.
-We need each component to be as decoupled as possible.
+	$(document).ready(function () {

+		var viewModel = {};

+		viewModel.profile = new PortfolioProfile();

+		viewModel.editor = new PortfolioEditor({
+			investments: [{ name: "MSFT", percentage: 25 },
+						   { name: "GOOG", percentage: 25 },
+						   { name: "APPL", percentage: 50}]
+		});

+		ko.applyBindings(viewModel);

+	});

+### Pros

+Look how clean that is!
+We're no longer worried about wiring things up, we just get it for free!
+We're also not concerned with initializing the ```editor``` after construction because amplify's pub/sub messaging is entirely separate: if nobody is listening then no big deal.
+Also, we're not unnecessarily exposing functions on each component.

+**Side note:** [jQuery Tiny Pub/Sub](https://gist.github.com/661855/) is jQuery plugin which provides almost the same functionality.
+So if this technique is adequate for your needs and you don't want to take a dependency on Amplify, you can use that instead.

+### Cons

+Unfortunately we lost some decoupling.
+For example, there is no reason why the ``profile`` component needs to know about something called a `portfolioChanged` event/topic.
+As we add components to our application, they will all need to be modified to know about each other.

+We could try to reduce this coupling in a similar way we did with Lucid in the previous example- by making all events "namespaced", aggregating them and forwarding to "private" topics but instead let's try another approach.

 ## Example 3.1: Basic Pub/Sub with jQuery